 Zagreb is home to the largest ex-pat community in Croatia.
 It’s the primary international transportation hub and the administrative, cultural, educational, and sports centre of the region.

 You won’t struggle to find a good community of foreign friends in this city.
-Split and Zadar also have big ex-pat communities, while the islands of Croatia are more local, with small foreign communities.
+Staying in Split or Zadar for community is also a good idea.
+Both have big ex-pat communities, while the islands of Croatia are more local, with small foreign communities.

 Language